canopas/flutter-developer-roadmap-2023/README.md

   - Show download progress in the notification.
   - Show the downloaded image on full screen, once the download succeeds.
   - Add a button to save downloaded images in Gallery.
-* Use `Retrofit` for networking
+* Use `dio` for networking

 ### Practical 12
 #### Implement Drink Explorer
-* Allow users to search for their favorite mocktail detail.
+* Allow users to search for their favourite mocktail detail.
 * The app will have one Screen.
   - Add a search bar that allows users to search for mocktails by name
   - GET Api Url : https://www.thecocktaildb.com/api/json/v1/1/search.php?i={mocktail}